Coloby/quartz_notes/quartz_content/index.md

   - Only a portion of my 800 notes is shared here
   - I'll update this website 1 time a month
     - Last update: 17/11/2024 (day/month/year)
-- Why this exist?
+- Why sharing?
 To help & attract people with similar interests as me
   - Letting people know more [about me](https://edondigital.vercel.app/about)
     - You can [contact me](https://edondigital.vercel.app/contact) on [Twitter](https://twitter.com/edondigital) or wherever to have a chat about anything you find here & more
   - Serendipity
-- From where I should start? look the map and let your curiosity guide you!
+- From where should I start? look at the map and let your curiosity guide you!
   - Go to [[vault map]] to get a simple overview of all of my notes, or look here
     - 1st block
       - ==[[Int]]== - Introspection